insomnolence/jump_space_planner/README.md

 - Run `flutter analyze` before submitting changes.
 - Keep component and generator shapes synchronized with the latest in-game data.
-- Short labels used on the grid are generated in `Component.shortLabel`; update that logic if you introduce new naming conventions.

 ## License